-By the time I met Paolo I was the Executive Producer for Discovery Digital studios.
-I had a team of Producers creating all the online video content for 14 of the networks including Discovery, TLC, and Animal Planet.
+By the time I met Paolo, I was the Executive Producer for Discovery Digital Studios.
+I had a team of Producers creating all the online video content for 14 networks including Discovery, TLC, and Animal Planet.
 It was a big job.
 I was commuting once a week via train between DC and New York City and I was exhausted.
 I remember coming home from one trip, setting my bags down, and melting into tears in Paolo’s arms saying “I’m just so tired.”

 Which in a way is what brings me to Italy.
 Since 2013 so much has changed.
 Paolo and I both became dual citizens and we set our sights on retiring early in Florence.
 One day when I asked Paolo how he had saved so much money he said “I didn’t spend it” which is when I realized I married a genius saver.
 So that’s what I became too.
 We changed EVERYTHING about the way we lived, earned, and spent money.
 Our goal was to increase our income and decrease our cost of living every year.
 I create a mantra Earn American, Live Italian.
 We became minimalists and nomads and never looked back.

 By 2019 I remember turning to Paolo and saying “How are we going to do it?”
 He said “What?”
 I said, “Move to Italy.”
-He said “call Delta.”
+He said, “Call Delta.”
 We were ready.
 That was it!
 Or so we thought because COVID hit days after we gave notice to our family, friends, and apartment building that we were leaving.
 For us, isolating in place was no longer an option.
 From that moment on, we were on the run.
-When heard rumors of lockdowns in our area, and called our movers to see if they could move us sooner.
-They arrived the very next day at 9am.
+When we heard rumors of lockdowns in our area and called our movers to see if they could move us sooner.
+They arrived the very next day at 9 am.
 After they left, we drove our car to Carmax and sold it.
-The next morning we took a flight to Florida and hunkered down with my family till we could catch a repatriation flight to Italy.
+The following day we took a flight to Florida and hunkered down with my family till we could catch a repatriation flight to Italy.